List of Star Wars creatures: Fathier

 Fathiers, or space horses, appears in Star Wars: The Last Jedi.
 These horse-like animals are seen in the coastal city Canto Bight on the desert planet Cantonica.
 They are a sentient species that could be tamed and used for riding.
 They were known to be graceful and majestic, while being prized for their speed by the wealthy of the galaxy.
 The inhabitants of Canto Bight exploited them in competitive and highly popular races on the planet's racetracks.

+Felucian ground beetle

-Felucian ground beetleFelucian ground beetles, also known as gelagrubs, are large insects that live on planet Felucia.
+Felucian ground beetles, also known as gelagrubs, are large insects that live on planet Felucia.

+Fenner's Rock

-Fenner's RockFenner's Rocks are harmless, slow-moving creatures that consume lichen, moss and algae.
+Fenner's Rocks are harmless, slow-moving creatures that consume lichen, moss and algae.
 Their bodies resemble rocks and can be stationary for a long time.
 They have great big jaws that can suddenly open and sometimes shoot a piercing screech, scaring away unwary passers-by.

+Fern bicker

-Fern bickerFern bickers are ape-like creatures that live on Kashyyyk.
+Fern bickers are ape-like creatures that live on Kashyyyk.
 They are mostly solitary creatures.